digi-Borg/M21-KaseiCoin/README.md

 The user of the program application operates through the Remix IDE website that provides functionality to create an EthereumVM for blockchain transactions and perform the following:

 Once the program code runs it is compiled, deployed and evaluated for approval, and `KaseiCoinCrowdsale` will hold an ICO to mint digital coins for the Mars colony economy.
-To interact with compiling, deploying and holding a `KaseiCoinCrowdsale` ICO to mint digital coins for the Mars colony, complete the following steps:
+Complete the following steps to interact with compiling, deploying and holding a `KaseiCoinCrowdsale` ICO and mint digital coins for the Mars colony:

-### 1. Compile and Deploy Your Contract in the JavaScript VM.
+### 1. Compile and Deploy Your Contract in ReMix.

-1. In the Remix IDE, navigate to the “Deploy & Run Transactions” pane, and then make sure that “JavaScript VM” is selected as the environment.
+1. In the Remix IDE, navigate to the “Deploy & Run Transactions” pane, and then make sure that "Injected Provider- Metamask" wallet is selected for the environment.
 - On the far left select 'Solidity'compiler; once compiled, the code runs in the **Ethereum Virtual Machine (EVM)**.

 2. Click the Deploy button to deploy your smart contract, and then confirm that it successfully deployed.